Niobium–tin: Strain effects

-where εc is the critical strain, εco is a material dependent parameter equal to 1.5% in tension (−1.8% in compression) for niobium tin, B is the applied magnetic field, and Bc2m is the maximum [Type-II superconductor|upper critical field] of the material.
+where εc is the critical strain, εco is a material dependent parameter equal to 1.5% in tension (−1.8% in compression) for niobium tin, B is the applied magnetic field, and Bc2m is the maximum upper critical field of the material.
 Strain in the niobium tin causes tetragonal distortions in the crystal lattice, which changes the electron-phonon interaction spectrum.
 This is equivalent to an increase in disorder in the A15 crystal structure.
 At high enough strain, around 1%, the niobium tin conduit will develop fractures and the current carrying capability of the wire will be irreversibly damaged.
 In most circumstances, except for high field conditions, the niobium tin conduit will fracture before the critical strain is reached.

 Developments and future uses

 Hafnium or zirconium added to niobium–tin increases the maximum current density in a magnetic field.
-This may allow it to be used at 16 tesla for CERN’s planned Future Circular Collider.
+This may allow it to be used at 16 tesla for CERN's planned Future Circular Collider.